Piedmont Middle School: Electives

+Many electives are offered, including but not limited to band, orchestra, foreign language (Spanish, Mandarin or French), drama, computers, ASB (Associative Student Body), Yearbook, Broadcast, and Fab Lab.
+These electives are available for 7th and 8th graders, with 6th graders having a wheel schedule switching through 6 electives throughout the year.
+Reading and Health are required electives for 7th graders, taking up an elective slot each.
+There are four elective slots total.

 Demographics

-The student population is 67% white, 14% Asian, 11% two or more races, 6% Hispanic, 1% black and 1% Filipino.
-Zero percent of students participate in free-lunch programs, and less than 1 percent are in an English-learning program.
+In 2007, the student population was 67% white, 14% Asian, 11% two or more races, 6% Hispanic, 1% black and 1% Filipino.
+Zero percent of students participated in free-lunch programs, and less than 1 percent were in an English-learning program.

 Daily breaks

-Between each class a five-minute break is offered.
+Between each class a seven-minute break is offered.
 In addition to this, brunch is a 10-minute break (much like elementary-school "recess") in the morning, and lunch is a thirty-five-minute break.

 Students may purchase food from the Food Service.
 Its brunch menu includes milk (chocolate or plain), many kinds of cereal, soft pretzels, pita chips and hummus, bread sticks, fresh fruit (free),fresh baked muffins, bagels and cream cheese, and drinks.

 The school no longer has an open campus for lunch but students do have the option to eat outside or at the learnscape lunch park.
 They can also eat in the chill zone where they can play board games and hang out with friends.

+There are teacher-sponsored and student-run lunch clubs, with a specific focus, as a place for students to eat inside.

 Library

-The Piedmont Middle School Library is run by Ms. White, Ms. Gulassa and Ms. Lu and has a large variety of books for all the middle school students.
+The Piedmont Middle School Library has a large variety of books for all the middle school students.
 They have over 10,000 books not including books for research and biographies.
 It also has an excellent selection of textbooks and learning materials.
 Students who cannot participate in other classes such as P.E. spend that time in the library and then return to their normal classes.